-The Deutsche Sporthochschule Köln was founded in 1947 in Cologne and unites nowadays more than 6000 students in many departments.
-The lectures combine valuable content with practical research elements and promotes the top-class sport at high level.
+The Deutsche Sporthochschule Köln was founded in 1947 in Cologne and unites nowadays more than 6000 students in different departments.
+The lectures combine valuable content with practical research elements and promote the top-class sport at high level.

-The DSHS in Cologne is not only the only sports university of Germany, but the one and only university worldwide with the unique specialization of sports, health and fitness.
-The study programs are offered at 20 different institutes and supported by nine other campuses with which enables the DSHS to combine a wide range of areas.
+The DSHS in Cologne is not just the only sports university of Germany, but the one and only university worldwide with such a unique specialization of sports, health and fitness.
+The study programs are offered at 20 different institutes and supported by nine additional campuses in order for the DSHS to combine a wide range of areas.

 Due to the diversified university structure, the study programs support interdisciplinarity and favor the integration socially relevant issues.
 The university provides study programs in form of bachelor and master degrees that include subjects going from biomechanical and psychological contents to economic, historical and ethical questions related to sports.

-The world biggest sports university in Cologne region created its own community and opened its arms to more than 900 employees and more than 6000 students.
+Furthermore, the world biggest sports university created its own community by opening its arms to more than 900 employees.
 The DSHS created a network of more than 60 partner universities in order to favor the international exchange of the students.

 Bachelor programmes taught in Cologne: